 If you are looking to do some trinket shopping, find a good party, or arrange activities such as beach bike rentals, snorkeling, or boat excursions, Paje may be your best bet.

 HOT TIP ▸ Hankering for even more adventure?
-Soak up the surroundings on this top-rated 5-hour tour, featuring visits to Zanzibar’s famous Rock Restaurant and Kuza Cave.
+Soak up the surroundings on this top-rated 5-hour tour, featuring visits to Zanzibar’s famous Rock Restaurant and Kuza Cave (from US$100).

 Seriously, make sure those return tickets of yours are flexible!